aggie-coding-club/LeetCamp/README.md

 # LeetCamp

-The code in this repo houses a web-based algorithm visualization tool.
+This repo houses a web-based algorithm visualization tool.

 This web app was designed initially to help Computer Science students better understand algorithms and data structures... by building an app that visualizes them.